SchuylerG22/LondonHouseProject/_pages/meat.md

 show-title: true
 ---

 Due to its mass popularity, beef was one of the foods most closely associated with Englishness and “proper” English eating habits.
 During the Early Modern period, English dietaries constantly wrote about the benefits of beef for the English constitution, promoting it as the most important food for mass consumption.
-For instance, the dietary writer Thomas Moffet, in his work Health’s Improvement (1590-1604), states that beef is “most nourishing unto English bodies,” going so far as to state that “there is not a better meat under the Sun for an English man.”[^1] Through such writings, authors of this period turned beef eating into a characteristic of an English person, thus, according to the historian David Genticlore, ““the meat-eating, plain-speaking Englishman” stood in stark opposition to “the politic and wily Italian/ Frenchman/ Spaniard.”[^2]
+For instance, the dietary writer Thomas Moffet, in his work Health’s Improvement (1590-1604), states that beef is “most nourishing unto English bodies,” going so far as to state that “there is not a better meat under the Sun for an English man.”[1]
+Through such writings, authors of this period turned beef eating into a characteristic of an English person, thus, according to the historian David Genticlore, ““the meat-eating, plain-speaking Englishman” stood in stark opposition to “the politic and wily Italian/ Frenchman/ Spaniard.”[2]

 Given this historical importance, beef was closely watched during the formation of this project to see if actual consumption patterns matched the popularity described in contemporary dietary materials.
-Based on the data gathered for London House, this portrayal of the English as frequent beef eaters seems to be grounded in reality.
+Based on the data gathered for _London House_, this portrayal of the English as frequent beef eaters seems to be grounded in reality.

-The mass popularity of beef in comparison to other foodstuffs is best portrayed when examining the weekly documentation of these items:
+The immense popularity of beef in comparison to other foodstuffs is best portrayed when examining the weekly documentation of these items:

 <div class='tableauPlaceholder' id='vizWeekly'>